Dolours Price: Boston College tapes

 Oral historians from Boston College's Belfast Project interviewed both Price and her fellow IRA paramilitary Brendan Hughes between 2001 and 2006.
 The two gave detailed interviews for the historical record of the activities in the IRA, which were recorded on condition that the content of the interviews was not to be released during their lifetimes.
 Prior to Price's death, in May 2011, the Police Service of Northern Ireland (PSNI) subpoenaed the material, possibly as part of an investigation into the disappearance of a number of people in Northern Ireland during the 1970s.

 In June 2011, the college filed a motion to quash the subpoena.
 A spokesman for the college stated that "our position is that the premature release of the tapes could threaten the safety of the participants, the enterprise of oral history, and the ongoing peace and reconciliation process in Northern Ireland."
 In June 2011, US federal prosecutors asked a judge to require the college to release the tapes to comply with treaty obligations with the United Kingdom.
 On 6 July 2012, the United States Court of Appeals for the First Circuit agreed with the government's position that the subpoena should stand.

 On 17 October 2012, the United States Supreme Court temporarily blocked the college from handing over the interview tapes.
 In January 2013 Price died, and in April 2013, the Supreme Court turned away an appeal that sought to keep the interviews from being supplied to the PSNI.
 The order left in place a lower court ruling that ordered Boston College to give the Justice Department portions of recorded interviews with Price.
 Federal officials wanted to forward the recordings to police investigating the murder of Jean McConville.

 Death

-On 24 January 2013, Price was found dead at her Malahide, County Dublin home, from a toxic effect of mixing prescribed sedative and anti-depressant medication.
+On 24 January 2013, Price was found dead at her home in Malahide, County Dublin, the result of a toxic interaction between prescribed sedative and antidepressant medication.
 The inquest returned a verdict of death by misadventure.
-Her body was buried at Milltown Cemetery in West Belfast.
+She was buried at Milltown Cemetery in West Belfast.